Petrolimex: History

 The Vietnam National Petroleum Corporation was initially created in January 1956 under the name Vietnam National Petroleum Corporation, set up by decree of the minister of commerce.

 In July 2011, Petrolimex sold 2.56% of its shares in an IPO, raising $20 million, with the state still holding 94.99% of the capital.

 In December 2015, Petrolimex (via its subsidiary Petrolimex Nepal) delivered its first batch of aviation fuel (39,800 litres).

 In February 2016, Petrolimex admitted there was a large amount of toluene impurities in one of its A95 gasoline batch that caused multiple car breakdowns.

 In May 2016, Nippon Oil officially became a 9.09% stockholder of Petrolimex, thus reducing the state ownership below 75%.

 In 2016, in the wake of Brexit, Petrolimex planned to sell PJICO to a foreign fund, and to merge its real estate activity into its construction subsidiary.
 It also finalized the merger of the PG Bank with Vietinbank.

+Mr. Dao Nam Hai was appointed CEO of Petrolimex in March 2022.

+In 2023, Petrolimex divested a 40% share in Petrolimex Group Commercial Joint Stock Bank (PG Bank).
+Three institutional investors acquired the 119.9 million shares, Gia Linh Import-Export and Commercial Development Co., Ltd., Vu Anh Duc Trading JSC and International Cuong Phat JSC.

+Petrolimex signed a memorandum of agreement (MoU) in March 2025 with U.S. ethanol industry leaders including Growth Energy, Renewable Fuels Assoctiation (RFA) and the U.S. Grains Council (USGC).
+The value of the agreement is about $90.3 billion.
+At the same time, Petrolimex signed a $4.15 billion agreement for LNG purchases, investments and equipment procurement with ConocoPhillips and Excelerate Energy.